TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 multiple steps, each based on the previous step, to be implemented that are mirrored in the actions ``new`` and ``create``.
-The method ``newAction()`` displays the form, while the method ``createAction()`` really creates the post, put it in the repository and routes the process to the method ``indexAction()``.
+The method ``newAction()`` displays the form, while the method ``createAction()`` really creates the post, puts it in the repository and routes the process to the method ``indexAction()``.

 Calling the method ``newAction()`` is done in our case with a link in the